I am fascinated by Japanese Woodblock prints. It is amazing how the Japanese woodblock artists execute their art using this woodblock technique.

 What Is The Main Difference Between Japanese and Chinese Art?

 The main differences between Japanese and Chinese art include the materials used and how they were executed.
-Religion played a major role in influencing both Japanese and Chinese art.
-Both countries were Buddhist, but Japan also had the Shintoism influence, and China had Confucianism and Taoist.
+Religion played a significant role in influencing both Japanese and Chinese art.
+Both countries were Buddhist, but Japan also had the Shintoism influence, and China had Confucianism and Taoism.

 You can learn more by reading our blog What Is The Main Difference Between Japanese and Chinese Art? by clicking here.